INTRODUCTION

 - "I am now the king."
 No. 369 laughed.

-No. 369 whistled a convicts march, and clanging his shackles (he had hygienic ones, of the latest model), he headed for the exit out of the collapsed gallery.
+No. 369 whistled a convicts' march, and clanging his shackles (he had hygienic ones, of the latest model), he headed for the exit out of the collapsed gallery.

-Today, they've been arguing about royalty since the morning.
+Today, they've been arguing about royalty since morning.
 Meredith XVI is supported by the monk and the museum curator.
 The mad Evert endorsed the Nameless One.

-- "I'll beat this nonsense out of you," the Nameless One shouted. - "The old world's burnt down like a straw wicker, and there won't be anything to talk about for a long time."
+- "I'll beat this nonsense out of you," the Nameless One shouted. - "The old world's burnt down like a straw wicker, and there won't be anything to talk about for a long while."

 - "The comet couldn't destroy history.
 You were and will remain, a runaway convict; Meredith, the King; and the venerable Father Vincent has grace and holiness that no one and nothing can take away from him."